 The worst part about moving around is the utilities, finding a dentist and finding a place to get a decent haircut.
 But if that is the worst thing you can say about getting fired and relocating, you’re doing pretty good.
 I wouldn’t take any of it back because I have relationships with people that have enriched my life in ways I never thought possible.
 I am better because of the years I spent at each place.
 Someone said to me, “You must have seven lives in coaching.
 How do you keep getting jobs?”
 Because I am good at what I do.
 I may have seven lives, but I have eight NCAA tournament watches and three conference championship rings.

 My career path may not be what I have chosen or predicted, but that is not a bad thing.
 It’s kind of a cool thing.
 I’m just a kid from Flint, and I’ve literally lived all over the country and experienced so much.
 I’ve met some really awesome people, I have a lot of different gear and I get Christmas cards sent to me every year no matter where I am.

-Shimmy Gray-Miller is in her first season as an assistant coach for Clemson women’s basketball under coach Amanda Butler.
+Shimmy Gray-Miller is an assistant coach for Clemson women’s basketball under coach Amanda Butler.
 She’s previously been an assistant at Arizona, Washington, Nebraska, Florida and Texas Tech.
 Gray-Miller served as the head coach at Saint Louis University for seven seasons.
 You can follow Coach Gray-Miller on twitter @shimmy33 and on Instagram @shimmygraymiller.